 There are three versions of the 1095 form.
 Who issues you the 1095 form depends on whether you purchased your AmeriHealth New Jersey coverage individually or through your employer:

-- 1095-B — Issued by AmeriHealth New Jersey to subscribers who purchased plans off-exchange (i.e. not through the Health Insurance Marketplace at HealthCare.gov), as well as subscribers of fully-insured group health plans.
+- 1095-B — Issued by AmeriHealth New Jersey to subscribers who purchased Off-Exchange health plans and subscribers of fully insured group health plans.

-- 1095-C — Issued by employers to subscribers of fully-insured mid-large sized (51+) group health plans, as well as those subscribers enrolled in a self-funded group health plan administered by AmeriHealth New Jersey.
+- 1095-C — Issued by employers to subscribers enrolled in a self-funded group health plan administered by AmeriHealth New Jersey.

 What to do if you received a 1095-B with a missing SSN

 We make every attempt to ensure that our members’ personal information is accurate.
 If we do not have a member’s Social Security Number (SSN) on record, we will issue a 1095-B form with a blank SSN field, but the date of birth field will be populated.